 - The impressive Roman village and mosaics of La Dehesa in Cuevas de Soria

 - Turismo Soria: The official website of the Soria Office of Tourism.
-Everything Soria has to offer, from historical facts to cultural events, from typical products to self-generated routes, from lodging to audio guides, the best way to get to know the city.
+Everything Soria has to offer, from historical facts to cultural events, from typical products to information on historic sites, from lodging to audio guides, the best way to know the city.
 The website allows to create your own customized routes.

 - Soria Vacaciones: Activities in Soria by category.

-- Soria ni te la imaginas: A wealth of information on Soria and its province, with downloadable maps and documents.
+- Soria ni te la imaginas: A wealth of information on Soria and its province, containing downloadable maps and documents.

 - Camino Soria: Tourist guide to Soria and its province.

 - Casas Rurales Soria: Accommodations in different locations of the province.